plan-systems/plan-protobufs/README.md

 P  L  A  N etwork
 ```

-[PLAN](http://plan.tools) is an multi-purpose communications and logistics planning tool for individuals and organizations.
+[PLAN](http://plan-systems.org) is a free, multi-purpose collaboration and logistics planning tool for organizations and communities.
+To better understand PLAN and the role of `plan-protobufs`, see the [Design & Engineering Docs](https://github.com/plan-systems/design-docs).

-# plan-protobufs
+## About

-[PLAN](http://plan.tools) uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [gRPC](https://grpc.io/) messages and services.
+PLAN uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [gRPC](https://grpc.io/) messages and services.
 This repo hosts the script `build-protobufs.sh` that invokes `protoc` (the protobuf compiler) on each of PLAN's `.proto` files.
 The script auto-generates serialization and gRPC source code used in other PLAN projects.

-Specifcally, this process generates:
+Specifically, this process generates:
- * C# code for PLAN's Unity-based client, `plan-tools/plan-unity`
+ * C# code for PLAN's Unity-based client, `plan-systems/plan-unity`
- * Go code for PLAN's go-based p2p server node, `plan-tools/go-plan`
+ * Go code for PLAN's go-based p2p server node, `plan-systems/go-plan`